 This is the natural hair stage where the shedding process begins.
-This is a natural process where the hairs at the catagen stage falls out to allow new hair to grow through the hair follicle.
+This is a natural process where the hairs at the catagen stage fall out to allow new hair to grow through the hair follicle.
 This would typically last for about 3 months.
 However you won't lose large chunks of hair at once, you would only shed 50-100 hairs every day.
-11% of your hair is currently in the telogen stage and would either fall off or get pulled off during styling, braiding or combing your hair.
+11% of your hair is currently in the telogen stage and would either fall off or get pulled off during styling, braiding, or combing your hair.

 How to maximize the natural hair stages for hair growth

 About 88 to 90% of your hair is at the anagen stage if you’re healthy.
-To experience years of active hair growth and possibly healthy longer hair, your hair needs to remain at the anagen stage for as long as possible.
-The anagen stage can be extended by maintaining a healthy lifestyle, diet and an optimum natural hair care routine.
+To experience years of active hair growth and possibly healthy long hair, your hair needs to remain at the anagen stage for as long as possible.
+The anagen stage can be extended by maintaining a healthy lifestyle, diet, and an optimum natural hair care routine.
 Stimulating your scalp every evening with a natural hair growth oil like jojoba oil can be really helpful.
-Also it is important to avoid hair breakage by preventing constant manipulation of the hair and wearing protective styles like wigs, ponytails, or twists often.
+Also, it is important to avoid hair breakage by preventing constant manipulation of the hair and wearing protective styles like wigs, ponytails, or twists often.

 @Maryam Hampton shares in this tutorial some really cool tips on how you can maximize your natural hair growth cycle: